 Geneva is home to a large expat community and comes only second to Zurich in terms of population size.
 This banking and international French-speaking city is surrounded by the expansive Lac Léman (Lake Geneva).
-And while its French lifestyle and international culture is well-known, visitors there would also like to visit nearby mountains.
+And while its French lifestyle and international culture are well-known, visitors there would also like to visit nearby mountains.
 So which exactly are the closest mountains to Geneva that are in Switzerland?

 While there are lots of mountains close to Geneva in the French alps, for this list, we will simply cover those located on Swiss soil.
 Mont Salève, for example, is a mountain really close to Geneva.
 But as it is located in the region of Haute-Savoie, France, we won’t be discussing it in this article.
 However, you might want to read about it in our other article Nearest Mountains to Geneva, Switzerland For Epic Views.